(Revised 12/21/2024)

 John Cassavetes plays a conductor who is having an affair with his pianist.
 However, the pianist threatens to reveal the affair to his wife....and of course, his wife's mother just happens to be the orchestra's major funder.
 And Alex Benedict, the conductor....well, he just can't have this.

-It helps that Falk has worked with Cassavetes on several of his films - there's a lovely, charming interplay between the two men that always feels real but never becomes over the top.
+It helps that Falk has worked with Cassavetes on several films; there's a lovely, charming interplay between the two men that always feels real but never becomes over the top.
 It also helps that Blythe Danner - looking like her daughter, Gwyneth Paltrow - provides a really strong support as the conductor's wife.
 There's never a false character beat, and the plot unfolds casually and naturally.
 (Since this is one of the longer Columbo movies, that lack of padding is sorely appreciated)

 It's dwelt on in the beginning, and the audience is aware that it will figure into the story's resolution....and it's a poorly executed move on Colasanto's part.
-It's not enough to completely ruin the story....but it is enough to diminish the episode's punch.
+It's not enough to completely ruin the story, but it is enough to diminish the episode's punch.

 Let's call this one an A minus - but even an A minus Columbo is still worth watching....